NJUDeepEngine/meteora/README.md

       python create_dataset.py --task <task_name>
       ```

+   **We also uploaded dataset used in our paper with the JSONL format to Huggingface.co.
+One could find it [here](https://huggingface.co/datasets/NJUDeepEngine/meteora_dataset).**

 3. Prepare *composite-n* tasks.
 Refer to our paper for the definition of *composite-n* tasks.
 Generate these tasks using:
       ```shell
       python create_composite.py --n <n>